 12 Bones Brewing

-If you are looking for a variety of brews and some darn good BBQ, this is your place.
+If you are looking for a variety of brews and delicious BBQ, this is your place.
 Located in Arden, one of South Asheville’s biggest neighborhoods, 12 Bones Brewing has a selection of both classic and experimental styles on tap in this community-like taproom.
-Get to know your neighbor on their covered patio, and be sure to check 12 Bones out on social media to keep up with events and news from the brewery.
+Get to know your neighbor on the covered patio.

-As Asheville’s original craft brewery, Highland Brewing sits on 40 acres of luscious land.
+As Asheville’s original craft brewery opened in 1994, Highland Brewing sits on 40 acres of luscious land.
 You can find walking trails, disc golf, volleyball courts, and all sorts of fun in addition to the many beers available.
 Make sure to check out their website for upcoming events and make time to visit this special Asheville brewery.

 Thirsty Monk Brewery South

-This two-floor, unique brewery offers a special experience for any beer lover.
-On the bottom floor, you can find Belgian beer with rare and classic styles readily available.
-Once you go upstairs, however, you’ll find American craft styles with an open patio to round out the excursion.
-With several locations, the Thirsty Monk Brewery is sure to excite you and all your friends.
+This two-floor, unique brewery in Biltmore Park offers a special experience for any beer lover.
+On the bottom floor, you can find Belgian beer, with rare and classic styles readily available.
+Once you go upstairs, you’ll find American craft styles with an open patio to round out the excursion.
+With several locations, Thirsty Monk Brewery is sure to excite you and all your friends.